-An important part of the preparation of the DART mission has been an observational effort to determine parameters of the binary asteroid system.
-The most significant mission-critical task has been the effort to precisely determine the orbit of the secondary around the primary.
-For that, we have used the method of photometric observations of mutual events between binary asteroid system components (Pravec et al., 2006), which we have applied to photometric observations taken with several large- or medium-sized groundbased telescopes from 2015 to 2021.
+photometric observations taken with several large-or medium-sized ground-based telescopes from 2015 to 2021.
 In this paper, we present results of this major observational campaign.
 The photometric observations are presented in Section 2.
 In Section 3, we present decompositions of the photometric data into the primary rotational and secondary orbital lightcurve components for individual epochs covered by the observations.
-The data for mutual events between the two bodies of the binary asteroid obtained from the derived secondary orbital lightcurve components have been used for modeling the secondary orbit by Scheirich and Pravec (2022) and Naidu et al. (2022).
+The data for mutual events between the two bodies of the binary asteroid obtained from the derived secondary orbital lightcurve components have been used for modeling the secondary orbit by Scheirich and Pravec (in prep.) and Naidu et al. (in prep.).
 In Section 4, we analyze constraints provided by the secondary rotational lightcurve data (outside mutual events) on equatorial elongation of the secondary.